LilkoPetkov/BookShop---Flask-Restful/readme.md

     - The AWS security details could be found in your AWS account -> Profile Dropdown -> Security credentials
     - Stripe API keys could be found in [Stripe](https://dashboard.stripe.com/test/apikeys) (Stripe account required).
         - In folder: Services -> STRP.py the Stripe code is extended and can be implemented for automatic charges and service renewals.
-        - For the purposes of the project it is not needed and it is commented.
+        - For the purposes of the project it is not needed, and it is commented.
 2. The **sample_env** file should be renamed to: **.env**
 3. After the environment variables are set, it is needed to run the database migrations.
     - ```export FLASK_APP=app.py```
     - ```flask db init```
     - ```flask db migrate -m "Add comment here"```
     - ```flask db upgrade```
+4. Start the APP.
-4. Current endpoints:
+5. Current endpoints:
     - /register
     - /login
     - /post-order
     - /books
+    - /add-book (Slightly easier way to add a books to the catalogue is implemented in scripts -> get_book_ozone.py)
     - /all-orders
-    - /process-order/ID
+    - /process-order/<int:_id>
-    - /reject-order/ID
+    - /reject-order/<int:_id>
     - /my-orders
-    - /books/ID
+    - /books/<int:_id>/delete

 ## Technologies
  - Python 3.9 / 3.11